 A doctor's evaluation

 If a pregnant woman has bleeding and cramping during the first 20 weeks of pregnancy, a doctor examines her to determine whether a miscarriage is likely.
+A pelvic examination Pelvic Examination For gynecologic care, a woman should choose a health care practitioner with whom she can comfortably discuss sensitive topics, such as sex, birth control, pregnancy, and problems related to... read more is done.
 The doctor examines the cervix to determine whether it is dilating or pulling back (effacing).
 If it is not, the pregnancy may be able to continue.
 If it is dilating before 20 weeks of pregnancy, a miscarriage is highly likely.

 Usually, doctors do blood tests to measure a hormone produced by the placenta early in pregnancy called human chorionic gonadotropin (hCG).
-Results enable doctors to determine whether a woman has a mislocated (ectopic) pregnancy Ectopic Pregnancy Ectopic pregnancy is attachment (implantation) of a fertilized egg in an abnormal location.
+Results enable doctors to determine whether a woman has a mislocated (ectopic) pregnancy Ectopic Pregnancy Ectopic pregnancy is attachment (implantation) of a fertilized egg in an abnormal location, such as the fallopian tubes.
 In an ectopic pregnancy, the fetus cannot survive.
-When an ectopic pregnancy ruptures, women often... read more , which can also cause bleeding.
-This test can also help doctors determine whether parts of the fetus or placenta remain in the uterus after a miscarriage.
+When an ectopic pregnancy... read more , which can also cause bleeding.
+This test can also help doctors determine whether the fetus is alive, whether a miscarriage has occurred, and, if so, whether parts of the fetus or placenta remain in the uterus after the miscarriage.

 If women have had several miscarriages, they may want to see a doctor before they try to become pregnant again.
 The doctor can check them for genetic or structural abnormalities and for other disorders that increase the risk of a miscarriage.
 For example, doctors may do the following: